Dining Out 5 minutes 29 October 2024

 Villa Kabala’s surroundings are unarguably breathtaking, but it’s the way that Petra and Péter have drawn from the landscape to cultivate their business – from kitchen to crockery – that makes a meal (and a stay) here such a stand-out experience.
 Their mission is to leave as small an ecological footprint as possible and to create long-term, sustainable hospitality.
 Indeed, the owners’ profound commitment to sustainability earned Villa Kabala a Michelin Green Star in the 2023 Guide, marking it out as a role-model establishment actively committed to sustainable gastronomy.

 “Sustainability has always been important to us, and we live by these principles in our private lives as well,” Petra explains.
-“The future of both ourselves and our families depends on how we and our environment live today, and what we do to create a more livable world.”
+“The future of both ourselves and our families depends on how we and our environment live today, and what we do to create a more liveable world.”

 Seasonally-Led Tasting Menus

-Head chef András Szabó has helmed the creative kitchen since 2018, deftly combining local – often family-produced – ingredients with modern technology to craft bold, eye-catching tasting menus.
+Head Chef András Szabó has helmed the creative kitchen since 2018, deftly combining local – often family-produced – ingredients with modern technology to craft bold, eye-catching tasting menus.

 András’ ever-changing menus are influenced by harvests from the villa’s Walipini garden – an innovative year-round garden that’s partially buried to allow for both winter and summer growing.
 In spring and summer, the restaurant team gathers wild plants from nearby forests and meadows, while during the colder months, fermented vegetables and produce from the Walipini garden plays a central role in its menus.
 This year, the garden produced its first olive and pumpkin seed harvests, which will be pressed into oils for use in the kitchen.

-Artisanal ingredients like cheese, butter, honey, sea buckthorn, fresh milk, truffles, and mushrooms are all sourced from within a 5km radius, while meat comes from small local farms.
+Artisanal ingredients like cheese, butter, honey, sea buckthorn, fresh milk, truffles and mushrooms are all sourced from within a 5km radius, while meat comes from small local farms.
 When imports are unavoidable, the restaurant ensures they are fair trade.

 Villa Kabala’s tasting menus are constantly evolving, with the kitchen’s delicate dishes ranging from duck and beef to guinea fowl with apple and cucumber rillette, and salmon trout filled with green lentils and bok choy.
 Each course is dainty, colourful, and stylishly-plated, and guests rave about the homemade bread and butter.

 “András is a firm believer in innovative, creative and ever-changing tasting menus, mainly due to the focus on ingredient utilisation,” Petra says.
 “Like us, he prioritises a ‘zero waste’ mindset – nothing goes in the trash if it can be used creatively in our dishes.”
 In András’ kitchen, this means incorporating vegetable peels on the plate, whipping up sauces from meat and fish bones, and making chips from stale bread crusts.
-When it comes to meat he uses every part of the animal.
+When it comes to meat, he uses every part of the animal.
 Meanwhile, the small amount of green waste that comes from the kitchen is composted for use in the garden.

 In a unique touch, Villa Kabala invites guests to experience what it’s like to work in a kitchen driven by a sustainable philosophy – and pick up some new culinary skills along the way.
 From 10.30am to 4pm, attendees prepare for the evening tasting menu, learning cooking techniques and kitchen workflow.
 A day in the kitchen will set you back 30,000 HUF (75 euros) per person.